Home Birth Safety

 Midwifery Community Standard of Care

-- Monitoring the physical, psychological, and social well-being of the mother throughout the childbearing cycle
+- Monitoring the physical, psychological, and social well-being of the woman or pregnant person throughout the childbearing cycle

 - Minimizing technological interventions

-- Identifying and referring women who require obstetrical attention
+- Identifying and referring clients who require obstetrical attention

 As a Licensed Midwife, I follow the community standards of care: providing continuity of care, assessing a person’s contextual health and well-being, providing education on nutrition and exercise, and offering routine laboratory screening and testing in pregnancy.
 The prenatal period also offers a unique opportunity for midwives to make home visits and assess safety and well-being at home.
-As needed, midwives will refer clients to a medical provider if signs of complications develop.
+As needed, midwives will refer clients to a clinic or hospital-based provider if signs of complications develop.
 The Wisconsin Department of Safety and Professional Services lists the requirements for Licensed Midwives for referral and consultation with a physician.

 resuscitation as well as adult CPR.
-Many of the issues that arise for healthy expectant parents and babies can be handled with these initial measures at home, measures that are similar to a level I hospital.
-For those needing medical care in a hospital setting, transfer of care will be initiated while the midwife accompanies her client during the transfer.
+Many of the issues that arise for healthy expectant women, pregnant people, and babies can be handled with these initial measures at home, measures that are similar to a level I hospital.
+For those needing medical care in a hospital setting, transfer of care will be initiated while the midwife accompanies their client during the transfer.
 It may be helpful to visit a physician or hospital-based midwife during the prenatal period to make this transfer occur as smoothly and efficiently as possible.